keramei/karen-ye-site/works/portfolio/illustration.md

 ## endless blue, a novel

-Endless Blue is an ongoing project exploring the journey of two characters, Aoi and Top, as they travel from island to island in search of Aoi's home.
+An ongoing project exploring the journey of two characters, Aoi and Top, as they travel from island to island in search of Aoi's home.

 CLIP Studio Paint and Photoshop, 2018